GoesToEleven/golang-web-dev/011_composition/README.md

-# PASSING DATA TO TEMPLATES
+# Passing data to templates

-## These files provide you with more examples of passing data to templates.
+These files provide you with more examples of passing data to templates.

 These files use the [composition](https://en.wikipedia.org/wiki/Composition_over_inheritance) design pattern.
 You should favor this design pattern.